darmyn/network/readme.md

 As someone who writes thier Roblox code in Visual Studio, I found networking to be very annoying.
 I would prefer to manage networking VIA code, so that was the initial reason for creating this.

 In the backend, networks are all ran through the same remotes.
-Initializing a new network essentially just creates a new group of topics
+Initializing a new network essentially just creates a new group of topics]

+Also, this module also supports the ability to link to a client using an Instance.
+In theory you could have an Instance, say for example the players weapon.
+The weapon could spawn it's own network where two classes (one on client, one on server) would communicate with eachother to manage said weapon.

 Server